-\autoref{OJ287_Dterms} depicts a comparison between the resolve D-term posterior distributions and reconstructed D-terms using \texttt{ehtim}.
-The resolve and ehtim D-terms are broadly consistent.
-In \autoref{OJ287_Dterm_cross_correlation}, cross correlation plots between resolve posterior D-terms and ehtim reconstructed D-terms are shown.
+\autoref{OJ287_Dterms} depicts a comparison between the \texttt{resolve} D-term posterior distributions and the reconstructed D-terms using \texttt{ehtim}.
+The \texttt{resolve} and \texttt{ehtim} D-terms are broadly consistent.
+In \autoref{OJ287_Dterm_cross_correlation}, cross-correlation plots between the \texttt{resolve} posterior D-terms and \texttt{ehtim} reconstructed D-terms are shown.
 They exhibit strong positive correlations, but some antennas (e.g., PT) show weaker positive correlations.
 This discrepancy between \texttt{resolve} and \texttt{ehtim} results from the highly corrupted phases at 3mm and the different self-calibration and flagging routines used.
-For polarization calibration and imaging, \texttt{ehtim} used 8 antennas out of 13, whereas \texttt{resolve} utilized all antennas (YS observed only single polarization; therefore, we show the resolve D-terms for 12 antennas).
+For polarization calibration and imaging, \texttt{ehtim} used eight antennas out of 13, whereas \texttt{resolve} utilized all antennas (YS observed only a single polarization; therefore, we show the \texttt{resolve} D-terms for 12 antennas).
 In \texttt{resolve}, non-Gaussian leakage posterior distributions were obtained using the geoVI method.
 A few antennas (e.g., BR and ON) exhibit higher uncertainty in the D-term phase due to highly corrupted visibility phases.
-The ehtim D-terms are overall consistent with D-terms obtained from the \texttt{LPCAL} software \citep{Zhao_2022}.
+The \texttt{ehtim} D-terms are overall consistent with D-terms obtained from the \texttt{LPCAL} software \citep{Zhao_2022}.
 In conclusion, the D-term solutions are in good agreement across the \texttt{resolve}, \texttt{ehtim}, and \texttt{LPCAL} methods.

-We note that RML methods can be interpreted as maximum a-posteriori (MAP) estimation in Bayesian language \citep{JSKim_2024}.
+We note that regularized maximum likelihood (RML) methods can be interpreted as MAP estimation in Bayesian language \citep{JSKim_2024}.
 However, the point estimation cannot represent calibration solutions with high uncertainties well, and the MAP estimation is prone to overfitting the data.
-Furthermore, \texttt{ehtim} does not support multi-scale bases functions.
+Furthermore, \texttt{ehtim} does not support multiscale base functions.
 In contrast to \texttt{resolve}, it tends to produce extremely sharp features.
-Different correlation structures between the core and jet cannot be adequately described due to the sparsity promoting priors, such as the $l_{1}$-norm, total variation (TV), and total squared variation (TSV).
+Different correlation structures between the core and the jet cannot be adequately described due to sparsity promoting priors, such as the $l_{1}$-norm, total variation (TV), and total squared variation (TSV).
 Employing extremely sharp images as a model in polarization calibration may result in biased D-terms and polarization images.
-A more detailed discussion of the Bayesian interpretation of regularizers in RML method can be found in the Appendix B of \citet{JSKim_2024}.
+A more detailed discussion of the Bayesian interpretation of regularizers in the RML method can be found in Appendix B of \citet{JSKim_2024}.